1867 United States Senate election in Pennsylvania: Background

 Cameron had twice served as senator from Pennsylvania.
-He was elected by the Pennsylvania General Assembly in 1845 as a Democrat to serve the uncompleted term of James Buchanan, who had resigned to become United States Secretary of State.
+He was elected by the Pennsylvania General Assembly in 1845 as a Democrat to serve the uncompleted term of James Buchanan, who had resigned to become United States secretary of state.
 He was elected again in 1857 as a Republican, but resigned in 1861 to become Abraham Lincoln's secretary of war, with David Wilmot his successor in the Senate.
-He resigned after less than a year, during the Civil War, under pressure from Lincoln and Congress, and was appointed U.S. Minister to Russia, but soon resigned.
-He was the Republican candidate for Senate in the 1863 election by the legislature, but a Democrat was elected instead.
+Cameron resigned as war secretary after less than a year, during the Civil War, under pressure from Lincoln and Congress, and was appointed U.S. minister to Russia, but soon resigned.
+He was the Republican candidate for Senate in the 1863 election, but a Democrat was elected instead.

 Curtin, a lawyer, had been an activist for the Whig Party, speaking during its campaigns beginning in 1840.
-After achieving the election of James Pollock as governor in 1855, he was given the post of secretary of the commonwealth.
+After helping James Pollock gain election as governor in 1855, he was given the post of secretary of the commonwealth.
 He became a rival to Cameron, opposing his 1857 Senate run.
 In 1860, he sought to become governor of Pennsylvania, with Cameron (who had presidential aspirations) opposing his candidacy.
 Curtin gained the nomination, but Cameron received Pennsylvania's endorsement as its favorite son candidate for president.
 Nevertheless, Curtin worked to defeat Cameron's candidacy, and, after Lincoln and Curtin were elected, tried to prevent Cameron from receiving a cabinet post.
 Cameron worked to defeat Curtin's renomination in 1863, but Curtin gained a second three-year term.
-Cameron wrote to Lincoln, "there are many good Republicans and pious Christians who would see him [Curtin] in hell."
+In a letter, Cameron informed Lincoln, "there are many good Republicans and pious Christians who would see him [Curtin] in hell."

-The incumbent senator whose seat was to be filled in 1867, Edgar Cowan, also a lawyer, had also been a Whig orator.
-He became known as a successful defense attorney, and later, as a prosecutor, and joined the Republican Party in 1856.
+The incumbent senator whose seat was to be filled in 1867, Edgar Cowan, was also a lawyer who had been an orator for the Whigs.
+He became known as a successful defense attorney, and later as a prosecutor, and joined the Republican Party in 1856.
 An opponent of the extension of slavery into the territories, he had supported Lincoln, cast a vote for him as a presidential elector, and, although a relative unknown, defeated Wilmot for the Republican endorsement in 1861 to gain a six-year Senate term.
 As a senator, Cowan charted an independent course, and voted against the more punitive pieces of wartime legislation, outraging many in Congress and in the press.
 After the war, he became an ally of President Andrew Johnson, a Democrat who ran with Lincoln on the 1864 National Union Party ticket, and who became president after Lincoln's assassination in 1865.